mtumilowicz/java9-modularity-services/README.md

     provides bot.Bot with bot.Englishman;
 }
 ```
-All below examples are from `BotFactory`
+All below examples are from `BotFactory`.
 Example of obtaining all available services instances of `Bot`
 interface:
 ```